"The Holy and Inspired Scriptures are sufficient of themselves for the preaching of the Truth."

 Fr.
 Demetrios Andrews

 Brian is a member of St. Ignatius Orthodox Church in Madison, WI where he likes to help out with church school and drink coffee.
 He also went on a OCMC mission trip to Alaska in summer 2015 in a group led by Fr.
 John Chagnon.
-At St. Athanasius, Brian teaches Attic and Koine Greek and has degrees from the University of Wisconsin and Gordon-Conwell Theology Seminary.
+At St. Athanasius, Brian teaches Classical and Biblical Greek with SAA, and has degrees from the University of Wisconsin and Gordon-Conwell Theology Seminary.

 Kh.
 Kelleylynn Barberg, Administrator

-With a "degree of experience '' of 20 plus years (and counting) in homeschooling our crew and 26 years of marriage to Fr Raphael Barberg, Kh.
+With a "degree of experience '' of 20 plus years (and counting) in homeschooling my crew and 27 years of marriage to Fr Raphael Barberg, Kh.
 Kelleylynn is ready to give back to the Orthodox-community!

 Kh.
 Kelleylynn holds an Associates degree in Business Administration and has managed large corporations to small businesses; currently her personal business as a photographer.
 You will also find her behind the scenes as the Public Relations Officer with the Antiochian Orthodox Christian Women of North America as well as the Administrator with SAA.
-For the 2022-2023 Fall term, you'll find Khouria not behind the scenes, but behind her lens, teaching a Photography class with St Athanasius Academy.
+For the 2022-2023 Fall term, you'll find Khouria not behind the scenes, but in front of the scree--behind her lens, teaching a Photography class with St Athanasius Academy.

 Elissa Bjeletich Davis